-In response to the leak and concerns over the potential impact to Oahu’s drinking water aquifer, the environment and its residents, the Hawaii State Legislature on April 24, 2014 adopted Senate Concurrent Resolution (SCR) 73 which requested the Director of Health to convene a Task Force to study the effects of the January 2014 fuel tank leak at the Red Hill Facility and submit a report of the Task Force's findings and recommendations, including any proposed legislation, to the Legislature no later than twenty (20) days prior to the convening of the Regular Session of 2015.

-Under SCR 73, the Task Force is requested to examine:

-Short-term and long-term effects of the leak at the Red Hill Underground Fuel Storage Facility, including effects relating to the health of residents, safe drinking water, and the environment,

-Response strategies to mitigate the effects of future leaks at the Red Hill Underground Fuel Storage Facility,

-Ways to improve communication between the United States Navy, the State, and the public in the event of future leaks at the Red Hill Underground Fuel Storage Facility; and

-Implications of closing the Red Hill Underground Fuel Storage Facility.

-Task Force members include the U.S. Navy, Hawaii Department of Health (DOH), United States Environmental Protection Agency (EPA), one member from the State House of Representatives, one member from the State Senate, Department of Land and Natural Resources, Honolulu Board of Water Supply (BWS) and two members from the community.
-Appendix A contains a list of all the Task Force participants and any alternates.

 Meetings were held on September 3, October 7, November 6 and December 11, 2014 to discuss the effects of the January 2014 release, results of on-going Navy investigations on the tank leak, Navy response actions since the leak was discovered and recommendations for improving operations to ensure protection of Hawaii’s drinking water.
 These included regulatory requirements, facility improvements and improved communication to the public.
-Materials from the three meetings including attendance lists, minutes and other supportive materials are posted online at: http://health.hawaii.gov/shwb/underground-storage-tanks/.
+Two additional subgroup meetings were held on November 17 and November 26, 2014.
+Materials from the four Task Force meetings, and the two subgroup meetings, including attendance lists, minutes and other supportive materials are posted online at: http://health.hawaii.gov/shwb/underground-storage-tanks/.

 This report contains the Task Force’s findings and recommendations for each of the review topics in accord with SCR 73.
-(NOTE: Because the EPA and the Navy are federal agencies, they are unable to provide recommendations on matters that are state legislative actions.
-All recommendations are from DOH, BWS, the two members of the Legislature and the public.)
+(NOTE: Because the EPA and the Navy are federal agencies, they are unable to provide recommendations for state legislation.
+All recommendations for legislation are from DOH, BWS, the two members of the Legislature and the public.)

 Findings and Recommendations